DanielEduardoLopez/CrimePredictionMX/README.md

 <a class="anchor" id="hypothesis"></a>
 ## **4. Hypothesis**

 The overall probability of suffering a crime in Mexico is about **0.094%** [(Balmori de la Miyar, Hoehn‑Velasco & Silverio‑Murillo, 2021)](#balmori).
-However, such probability is different according to distinct socioeconomic and demographic profiles.
+However, such probability is different according to the socioeconomic and demographic profile, with the low-income profiles having a higher probability of suffering crimes than the high-income profiles.

 ___
 <a class="anchor" id="methodology"></a>